payloadcms/template-ecommerce/README.md

 - #### Products

   Each product is linked to Stripe via a select field that is dynamically populated in the sidebar.
 This field fetches all available products in the background and displays them as options.
 Once a product has been selected, prices get automatically synced between Stripe and Payload.
 All products are layout-builder enabled so you can generate unique pages for each product using layout-building blocks, see [Layout Builder](#layout-builder) for more details.
-Products can also [paywall their content](#paywall).
+Products can also gate their content or digital assets behind a paywall, see [Paywall](#paywall) for more details.

 - #### Orders